AminDaoudi/Final-Project/README.md

 # SYS-265 Final Project
 In this project we will be building a network in a virtual enviroment.
-This is page serves as a layout of our process, each system will have build documentation that is linked here as well as in the Wiki.
+This is page serves as a layout of our build process, each system will have build documentation that is linked here as well as in the Wiki.

 ## Table of Contents
  * [Linux Systems](https://github.com/AminDaoudi/Final-Project/wiki/Linux-Systems)